-Recently, researchers have begun looking at combining orthographic (and phonetic) features with semantic features.
-In addition to string edit distance features, [2] and [6] began looking at the behavioral observations that we introduced in the previous section.
-They asserted connections between entities for each interrelation present in a link data set, ignoring the actual relation types.
+Recently, researchers have looked at combining orthographic (and phonetic) features with semantic features.
+In addition to string edit distance features, [2] and [7] began looking at the behavioral observations that we introduced in the previous section.
+They asserted connections between entities for each interrelation present in a link dataset, ignoring the actual relation types.
 Adding these semantic cues outperformed previous methods like Soundex.
-Unlike these approaches, our technique makes use of the link labels (e.g. relation types such as email, financial transaction, travel to, etc.) Also, our method automatically determines the importance of each link.
+Unlike these approaches, our technique makes use of the link labels (e.g. relation types such as email, financial transaction, travel to, etc.) Also, our method automatically determines the importance of each link and leverages this measurement to dramatically reduce the search space.